DimEvil/VISdatapaper/VIS-occurrences-paper.md

 Vis Inland waters occurrences [http://dataset.inbo.be/vis-inland-occurrences](http://dataset.inbo.be/vis-inland-occurrences)

-Reports (Only in Dutch) can be downloaded from:
+Reports (Only in Dutch) can be generated and downloaded from:

 [http://vis.inbo.be/Pages/Common/ReportOverviewPage.aspx](http://vis.inbo.be/Pages/Common/ReportOverviewPage.aspx)